your adventure in

 Must have credit or enrollment in all core courses listed above, except for MGMT 3720, plus senior standing, in order to enroll in MGMT 4780.

 BBA students cannot double major or earn a double degree in a business area.
 However, they may work towards a double degree in another college at Iowa State.
-Online minors outside the Ivy College of Business could be added to the BBA if desired.
-Consult with an advisor in the Undergraduate Programs Office for assistance in identifying online minor options.
+Online minors or online certificates outside the Ivy College of Business could be added to the BBA if desired.
+Consult with an advisor in the Undergraduate Student Services Office for assistance in identifying online minor options.

 Graduate Programs

 The Ivy College of Business offers two professional graduate degree programs in business administration, the Master of Business Administration (MBA) and the professional Master of Business Administration (PMBA), which are described below.
-The college also has seven specialized master's degree programs: the Master of Accounting (MAcc), the Master of Business analytics (MBAN), the master of entrepreneurship (MEP), the Master of Finance (MFIN), the master's in healthcare analytics and operations (MHAO), the Master of Real Estate Development (MRED), and the Master of Science in information systems (MSIS).
-The college also offers a Ph.D. in business and technology, with specializations in entrepreneurship, finance, information systems, management, marketing, and supply chain management.
-Finally, the Ivy College of Business is a participating member of the following interdepartmental programs: Master of Science in cybersecurity, Master of Engineering Management, Master of Science and Ph.D. in human computer interaction, Master of Science in seed technology and business, and Master of Science in transportation.
+The college also has eight specialized master's degree programs: the Master of Accounting (MAcc), the Master of Accounting Analytics (MAA), the Master of Business Analytics (MBAN), the Master of Entrepreneurship (MEP), the Master of Finance (MFIN), the Master's in Healthcare Analytics and Operations (MHAO), the Master of Real Estate Development (MRED), and the Master of Science in Information Systems (MSIS).
+The college also offers a PhD in Business and Technology, with specializations in Entrepreneurship, Finance, Information Systems and Business Analytics, Management, Marketing, and Supply Chain Management.
+Finally, the Ivy College of Business is a participating member of the following interdepartmental programs: Master of Science in Cybersecurity, Master of Engineering Management, Master of Science and PhD in Human Computer Interaction, and Master of Science in Seed Technology and Business.

 Master of Business Administration (MBA)